Last updated: 2026-05-01

 You Know the Truth.
 What You Do Next Matters Forever.

 The Prophet (peace be upon him) said Allah rejoices more when you return than a man who finds water in the desert.
-But tawbah has a deadline — and you don't know when it is.
+Islamic tradition holds that tawbah is always accepted for those who sincerely seek it.

 Is being rich a sin?